EWA Awards

 In categories with newsroom size subcategories, freelancers must enter according to the newsroom size of the organization that published their story.
 Please verify the size of the newsroom with the organization.

-If you’re a freelance journalist with an LLC, you still enter according to the FTE of the news organization where your submissions appeared.
+If you’re a freelance journalist with an LLC, you still enter according to the FTE of the news organization in which your submissions appeared.

 I’m not a journalist, but I also contribute to a news outlet or magazine.
 May I enter?